mpuow/Breach-Protocol-2077/README.md

 npm run dev
 ```
 Navigate to http://localhost:5173/ to view the application locally.
-Vite enables HMR, so changes can be viewed immediately.

 ## License
 > Note: This project does not have a license.